 - 1. Living below the poverty line

-- 2. Excluded and/or marginalised populations and / or communities
+- 2. Excluded and/or marginalised populations and /or communities

-- 3. Vulnerable groups, including as a result of natural disasters

-- 4. People with disabilities
+- 3. People with disabilities

-- 5. Migrants and /or displaced persons
+- 4. Migrants and /or displaced persons

-- 6. Undereducated
+- 5. Undereducated

-- 7. Underserved, owing to a lack of quality access to essential goods and services
+- 6. Underserved, owing to a lack of quality access to essential goods and services

+- 7. Unemployed

-- 8. Unemployed
+- 8. Women and/or sexual and gender minorities

+- 9. Aging populations and vulnerable youth

+- 10. Other vulnerable groups, including as a result of natural disasters

 There are several categories and sets of criteria defining Social Projects already in existence in the market that can be used as complementary guidance.
-Issuers and other stakeholders can refer to examples through links listed on the Resource Centre at https://www.icmagroup.org/greensocial-and-sustainability-bonds/resource-centre/.
+Issuers and other stakeholders can refer to case studies and examples through links listed on the Green, Social and Sustainability Bonds Database.